Columbine effect: Copycats

-The first copycat may have been the W. R. Myers High School shooting, just eight days after Columbine, when a 14-year-old Canadian student went into his former school in Taber, Alberta at lunchtime with a sawed-off .22 rifle under his dark blue trench coat, and opened fire, killing one student.
+The first copycat may have been the W. R. Myers High School shooting, just eight days after Columbine, when a 14-year-old Canadian student went into his former school in Taber, Alberta at lunchtime with a sawed off .22 rifle under his dark blue trench coat, and opened fire, killing one student.
 A month after the massacre, Heritage High School in Conyers, Georgia, had a shooting which Attorney General Janet Reno called a Columbine "copycat".
 A friend of Harris and Klebold, Eric Veik, was arrested after threatening to "finish the job" at Columbine High School in October 1999.

+Another case was in Germany in 2002.
+The expelled student Robert Steinhäuser involved was seeking payback against teachers, like the Columbine shooters.
+In Germany again, at the Amadon School, the shooter admired Eric Harris in his diary.

+Another example is the Jokela High School massacre in Finland in 2007.
+The perpetrator, Pekka-Eric Auvinen, wore a T-shirt with a message like the one by Klebold and Harris at Columbine, reading "Humanity is Overrated".
+These cases show how Columbine's ideas led to other attacks.

 In 2001, Charles Andrew Williams, the perpetrator of the Santana High School shooting, reportedly told his friends that he was going to "pull a Columbine," though none of them took him seriously.
-In 2005, Jeff Weise, who also wore a trench coat, killed his grandfather, who was a police officer, and his girlfriend.
+In 2005, Jeff Weise, who also wore a trench coat, killed his grandfather, who was a police officer, and his grandfather's girlfriend.
 He took his grandfather's weapon and his squad car, and drove to his former high school in Red Lake and murdered several students before killing himself.
 In an apparent reference to Columbine, he asked one student if they believed in God.

 The perpetrator of the Dawson College shooting wrote a note praising Harris and Klebold.
 Convicted students Brian Draper and Torey Adamcik of Pocatello High School in Idaho, who murdered their classmate Cassie Jo Stoddart, mentioned Harris and Klebold in their homemade videos, and were reportedly planning a "Columbine-like" shooting.
 The perpetrator of the Emsdetten school shooting praised Harris in his diary.

-In November 2007, Pekka-Eric Auvinen imitated Columbine with a shooting in Jokela in Tuusula, Finland.
-Prior to the shooting, he had used the nickname "NaturalSelector89" online, was interested in American school shootings, and wore a shirt which said "Humanity is Overrated".

-In December 2007, a man killed two at a Youth with a Mission center in Arvada, Colorado and another two at the New Life Church in Colorado Springs before killing himself.
-He quoted Harris prior to the attack under the heading "Christianity is YOUR Columbine".
+In September 2006, a student at East High School in Green Bay, Wisconsin informed school staff of a plot to carry out a "Columbine Style" attack on the school.
+A search of the involved students' homes yielded weapons and improvised explosives.
+Two students served time in prison for conspiracy to commit first-degree intentional homicide.
+A third student was given a lesser sentence for conspiracy to damage property with explosives.